Learn why your PDFs are huge and how to shrink them fast—from compressing images to removing bloated fonts and unnecessary data.

 2. Embedded Fonts and Formatting

-When you use custom fonts in your document, most PDFs will "embed" these fonts to preserve the exact look and layout of the text.
-But embedding fonts can add a substantial amount of data to the file, especially if multiple fonts or large font families are included.
+When you use custom fonts in your document, most PDFs will “embed” these fonts to preserve the exact look and layout of the text.
+But embedded fonts can add a substantial amount of data to the file, especially if multiple fonts or large font families are included.

 3. Unnecessary Metadata and Resources